-- 1. Students may withdraw from a class within 10 days after the first interim date of the semester (6 weeks); a class that is dropped will not appear on any permanent record for that semester. - 2.
+- 1. Students may withdraw from a class by the end of the 9th week of school for that semester (prior to the posting of mid-term grades); a class that is dropped will not appear on any permanent record for that semester. - 2.
 Classes dropped after the withdrawal period as stated in #1 above will be recorded as an "F" indicating failure for the semester with the grade computed in the GPA. - 3.
 Students administratively removed from a class for disciplinary reasons will receive an "F" for that semester regardless of when it occurs.